Proca Server API

 • HTTP Basic Auth header with email + password: Authorization: Basic base64-encoded-user:password

-• API token - generated by Proca Server for a user (create it with resetApiToken mutation): Authorization: API-XXXXXXX
+• API token - generated by Proca Server for a user (create it with resetApiToken mutation): Authorization: Bearer API-XXXXXXX

 Errors